HTML5 | Introduction

 Introduction: HTML stands for Hyper Text Markup Language.
-It is used to design web pages using markup language.
-HTML is the combination of Hypertext and Markup language.
+It is used to design web pages using a markup language.
+HTML is an abbreviation of Hypertext and Markup language.
 Hypertext defines the link between the web pages.
-Markup language is used to define the text document within tag which defines the structure of web pages.
+The markup language is used to define the text document within the tag which defines the structure of web pages.
 HTML 5 is the fifth and current version of HTML.
 It has improved the markup available for documents and has introduced application programming interfaces(API) and Document Object Model(DOM).

-- It has introduced new multimedia features which supports audio and video controls by using <audio> and <video> tags.
+- It has introduced new multimedia features which support audio and video controls by using <audio> and <video> tags.

 - There are new graphics elements including vector graphics and tags.

 - Enrich semantic content by including <header> <footer>, <article>, <section> and <figure> are added.

 - Drag and Drop- The user can grab an object and drag it further dropping it to a new location.

 - Geo-location services- It helps to locate the geographical location of a client.

 - Web storage facility which provides web application methods to store data on the web browser.